Using an Oracle database as a source for AWS DMS

 -

 Provide the associated TDE password for this key on the console as part of the Oracle source's Password value.
-Use the order following to format the comma-separated password values, ended by the TDE password value.
+Use the following order to format the comma-separated password values, ended by the TDE password value.

 Oracle_db_password